GenericConfluent/GSoC24/HaikuApp.md

 port for Haiku and building it seems to be a pain.
 Since was running Haiku with QEMU and libvirt I figured I would just use virtiofs to mount my local copy of the on the VM so I could build and test the app\_server on Haiku but not need to rewrite a separate configuration for vim.
-Unfortunately that didn't work because as far as I can tell there is no virtiofs driver on Haiku.
+Unfortunately, that didn't work because as far as I can tell there is no virtiofs driver on Haiku.
 This project would seek to remedy that.